Boeing B-29 Superfortress: Surviving aircraft

 Twenty-two B-29s are preserved at various museums worldwide, including two flying examples; FIFI, which belongs to the Commemorative Air Force, and Doc, which belongs to Doc's Friends.
 Doc made its first flight in 60 years from Wichita, Kansas, on 17 July 2016.
-There are also four complete airframes either in storage or under restoration, eight partial airframes in storage or under restoration, and four known wreck sites.
+The public is being invited to inspect and take a short paid flight in Doc and Fifi at various venues.

-Three of the Silverplate B-29s modified to drop nuclear bombs survive.
-The Enola Gay (nose number 82), which dropped the first atomic bomb, was fully restored and placed on display at the Smithsonian's Steven F. Udvar-Hazy Center of the National Air & Space Museum near Washington Dulles International Airport in 2003.
-The B-29 that dropped Fat Man on Nagasaki, Bockscar (nose number 77), is restored and on display at the National Museum of the United States Air Force at Wright-Patterson AFB in Dayton, Ohio.
-The third is the 15th Silverplate to be delivered, on the last day of the war in the Pacific.
-It is on display at the National Museum of Nuclear Science & History in Albuquerque, New Mexico, posed with a replica of the Mark-3 "Fat Man" nuclear bomb.
+Three of the Silverplate B-29s modified to drop nuclear bombs survived.
+Superfortress 44-86292 Enola Gay (nose number 82), which dropped the first atomic bomb, was fully restored and placed on display at the Smithsonian's Steven F. Udvar-Hazy Center of the National Air & Space Museum near Washington Dulles International Airport in 2003.
+The B-29 that dropped Fat Man on Nagasaki, Superfortress 44-27297 Bockscar (nose number 77), is restored and on display at the National Museum of the United States Air Force at Wright-Patterson AFB in Dayton, Ohio, posed with a replica of the Mark 3 Fat Man nuclear bomb.
+The third is Superfortress 45-21748, which was delivered on 9 August 1945 and is on display at the National Museum of Nuclear Science and History in Albuquerque, New Mexico.

-Only two of the 22 museum aircraft are outside the United States: It's Hawg Wild at the Imperial War Museum Duxford and another at the KAI Aerospace Museum in Sachon, South Korea.
+Only two of the twenty-two museum aircraft are outside the United States: It's Hawg Wild at the Imperial War Museum Duxford and another at the KAI Aerospace Museum in Sachon, South Korea.

 Accidents and incidents

-Accidents and incidents involving B-29s include:
+Notable accidents and incidents involving B-29s include: